epfl-ada/ada-2023-project-adapowerup2023/README.md

 * Merging datasets
 * Eliminating the ones without reviews **(check)** (lowest %20)
 * Descriptive statistics: List of features and their quantity
-* Visualization of the dataset by charts to better understand our data
-* Selection of feautures
+* Selection of feautures - Eliminating some parts of the dataset
 #### 1.2.
+Visualization of the dataset by charts to better understand our data

-Data Cleaning for textual data
+#### 1.3.
+Preprocessing the textual review data
 * Analysis of the review dataset and visualization
   - Stemming, lemmitization, stopword removal (NLTK library)
   - Calculating wordcount of each review and each beer
   - Visualizing the most frequent n-grams (n=1,2,3)

-#### 1.3.
+#### 1.4.
 Preparing emotions table and related words
 - As mentioned in the additional information part above, we will use the list and we will use the wordlist above for the future work in the semantic similarity part.

 ### 2. Emotion Detection using Natural Language Processing